Pseudepigrapha: The Zohar

-The Zohar (זֹהַר, "Splendor" or "Radiance"), a foundational work of Jewish mystical thought in Kabbalah, first appeared in Spain in the 13th century and was published by Moses de León, who ascribed it to the 2nd century sage Shimon bar Yochai.
-Modern academic analysis, especially that of Gershom Scholem, argues that de León was the principal author, on linguistic and historical grounds, while acknowledging the possibility of contributions from a circle of kabbalists.
+The Zohar (זֹהַר, lit.
+Splendor or Radiance), foundational work in the literature of Jewish mystical thought known as Kabbalah, first appeared in Spain in the 13th century, and was published by a Jewish writer named Moses de León.
+De León ascribed the work to Shimon bar Yochai ("Rashbi"), a rabbi of the 2nd century during the Roman persecution who, according to Jewish legend, hid in a cave for thirteen years studying the Torah and was inspired by the prophet Elijah to write the Zohar.
+This accords with the traditional claim by adherents that Kabbalah is the concealed part of the Oral Torah.
+Modern academic analysis of the Zohar, such as that by the 20th century religious historian Gershom Scholem, has theorized that de León was the actual author, as textual analysis points to a Medieval Spanish Jewish writer rather than one living in Roman-ruled Palestine.

 Ovid

-Conrad Celtes, a noted German humanist scholar and poet of the German Renaissance, collected numerous Greek and Latin manuscripts as librarian of the Imperial Library in Vienna.
-In a 1504 letter to the publisher Aldus Manutius Celtes claimed to have discovered the missing books of Ovid's Fasti.
-It turned out that the verses had been composed by an 11th century monk and were known to the Empire of Nicaea according to William of Rubruck.
-Even so, many scholars believed Celtes and continued to write about the missing books well into the 17th century.
+Conrad Celtes, a noted German humanist scholar and poet of the German Renaissance, collected numerous Greek and Latin manuscripts in his function as librarian of the Imperial Library in Vienna.
+In a 1504 letter to the Venetian publisher Aldus Manutius Celtes claimed to have discovered the missing books of Ovid's Fasti.
+However, it turned out that the purported Ovid verses had actually been composed by an 11th-century monk and were known to the Empire of Nicaea according to William of Rubruck.
+Even so, many contemporary scholars believed Celtes and continued to write about the existence of the missing books until well into the 17th century.

 As a literary device

 Pseudepigraphy has been employed as a metafictional technique.
-Notable examples include James Hogg (The Private Memoirs and Confessions of a Justified Sinner), Thomas Carlyle (Sartor Resartus), Jorge Luis Borges ("An Examination of the Works of Herbert Quain", "Pierre Menard, Author of the Quixote"), Vladimir Nabokov (Pale Fire), Stanislaw Lem (A Perfect Vacuum; Imaginary Magnitude) Roberto Bolaño (Nazi Literature in the Americas) and Stefan Heym (The Lenz Papers).
+Authors who have made notable use of this device include James Hogg (The Private Memoirs and Confessions of a Justified Sinner), Thomas Carlyle (Sartor Resartus), Jorge Luis Borges ("An Examination of the Works of Herbert Quain"; "Pierre Menard, Author of the Quixote"), Vladimir Nabokov (Pale Fire), Stanislaw Lem (A Perfect Vacuum; Imaginary Magnitude) Roberto Bolaño (Nazi Literature in the Americas) and Stefan Heym (The Lenz Papers).

-Edgar Rice Burroughs also presented many of his works, including the Tarzan books, as pseudepigrapha, prefacing each book with an introduction presenting the supposed actual author, with Burroughs himself posing as editor.
-J. R. R. Tolkien in The Lord of the Rings presents that story and The Hobbit as translated from the fictional Red Book of Westmarch.
-The twelve books of The Flashman Papers by George MacDonald Fraser similarly present themselves as annotated editions of a discovered manuscript.
-A similar device was used by Ian Fleming in The Spy Who Loved Me.
+Edgar Rice Burroughs also presented many of his works – including the most well-known, the Tarzan books – as pseudepigrapha, prefacing each book with a detailed introduction presenting the supposed actual author, with Burroughs himself pretending to be no more than the literary editor.
+J.R.R.
+Tolkien in The Lord of the Rings presents that story and The Hobbit as translated from the fictional Red Book of Westmarch written by characters within the novels.
+The twelve books of The Flashman Papers series by George MacDonald Fraser similarly pretend to be transcriptions of the papers left by an "illustrious Victorian soldier", each volume prefaced by a long semi-scholarly Explanatory Note stating that "additional packets of Flashman's papers have been found and are here presented to the public".
+A similar device was used by Ian Fleming in The Spy Who Loved Me and by various other writers of popular fiction.